top of page

 “On the floor, brother.”

 “There?”
 Dalton pointed to the cement, eyeing his wadded blanket, crumpled in a corner.
 He’d shivered under it hours earlier.
-Nearby, remnants of vomit dried into thick glue.
+Nearby, remnants of vomit had dried into thick glue.

 Mo chuckled, joining his gaze with a knowing look.
 “I speak of a lower place.
 It’s your bottom.
 Only you know when you’ve reached it.”